chp-legacy/chainpoint-services/README.md

 ## Startup

-Running `make` should build and start all services for you.
+Running `make up` should build and start all services for you.

 ## License